 Anyways, using images is crucial for both user experience and SEO.

-The next step after adding an image to your pages is speed optimization and Google image crawlers.
+The next step after adding an image to your pages is speed optimization and helping Google image crawlers in understanding the context of the image.
 You can do the following ways, Its simple:

 - Install an image compression plugin

 - Add an alt text to every image on your post/pages.